architect/arc.codes/src/shared/en/aws/reference-html.md

 └── package.json
 ```

-Note: The route `/pages/:dateID` corresponding handler deliberately looks a bit weird with the triple `000` so you can quickly identify URL params from URL parts.
+Note: The route `/pages/:dateID` corresponding handler deliberately looks a bit weird with the triple `000`.
+This is so you can quickly differentiate URL params from URL parts.
 The Lambda deploy targets follow suit:

 - `testapp-staging-get-pages-000dateID`
 - `testapp-production-get-pages-000dateID`